Graphics for a presentation explaining the technical bits of an Data Governance program initiative called Enterprise Level Metadata System (ELMS).

 I likened the outcome three capital funding phases to a grove of trees, growing naturally from a group of individual seedlings into an integrated ecosystem of complex value.

 The word "seedlings" was a polite way of saying the platform services were built from scratch on hardware pirated from abandoned cubicles around the office.

-Finally, with greater capacity to collect resources and manage complexity, the group fully matures into a monetizable ecosystem . . .
+And finally, with greater capacity to collect resources and manage complexity, the group would fully mature into a monetizable ecosystem . . .